wix/Detox/docs/Introduction.WritingFirstTest.md

 Our scenario is made from multiple different test cases (`it()` clauses).
 We usually want to reset before each one is running.
 This can be accomplished by placing the reset logic inside a `beforeEach()` clause.

-## Step 3: Add testIDs to your app to assist in matching elements
+## Step 3: Add `testID`s to Your App to Assist in Matching Elements

 Most test cases start by finding a UI element on screen (*matching*) and performing some user interaction on it (*action*).
 To assist in finding the correct UI element, it's recommended to mark it in some way.
 The best practice is to use the [`testID`](https://facebook.github.io/react-native/docs/view.html#testid) prop for this purpose.
 This means we'll modify the app code and add these props to various elements.